Incoming Students

 • Maximum: 30 ECTS.
 In addition to the 30 ECTS, the student can add the LA the semester course of Portuguese for Foreigners, of 6 ECTS;

-• Mandatory registration in at least one course from the department the student was nominate to (according to a bilateral agreement between the universities).
+• Mandatory registration in at least one course from the department the student was nominated to (according to a bilateral agreement between the universities).
 The remaining courses may be from other departments/study areas at NOVA FCSH;

 • Bachelor students can attend courses from bachelor programs;